Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Add-AzTrafficManagerExpectedStatusCodeRange.md

 ## SYNTAX

 ```
-Add-AzureRmTrafficManagerExpectedStatusCodeRange -Min <Int32> -Max <Int32>
+Add-AzTrafficManagerExpectedStatusCodeRange -Min <Int32> -Max <Int32>
  -TrafficManagerProfile <TrafficManagerProfile> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmTrafficManagerExpectedStatusCodeRange** cmdlet adds a range of expected status codes to a local Azure Traffic Manager profile object.
+The **Add-AzTrafficManagerExpectedStatusCodeRange** cmdlet adds a range of expected status codes to a local Azure Traffic Manager profile object.
-You can get a profile by using the New-AzureRmTrafficManagerProfile or Get-AzureRmTrafficManagerProfile cmdlets.
+You can get a profile by using the New-AzTrafficManagerProfile or Get-AzTrafficManagerProfile cmdlets.

 This cmdlet operates on the local profile object.
-Commit your changes to the profile for Traffic Manager by using the Set-AzureRmTrafficManagerProfile cmdlet.
+Commit your changes to the profile for Traffic Manager by using the Set-AzTrafficManagerProfile cmdlet.

 ## EXAMPLES

 ### Example 1: Add an expected status code range to a profile
 ```
-PS C:\> $TrafficManagerProfile = Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\> $TrafficManagerProfile = Get-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
-PS C:\> Add-AzureRmTrafficManagerExpectedStatusCodeRange -TrafficManagerProfile $TrafficManagerProfile -Min 200 -Max 499
+PS C:\> Add-AzTrafficManagerExpectedStatusCodeRange -TrafficManagerProfile $TrafficManagerProfile -Min 200 -Max 499
-PS C:\> Set-AzureRmTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
+PS C:\> Set-AzTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
 ```

-The first command gets an Azure Traffic Manager profile by using the **Get-AzureRmTrafficManagerProfile** cmdlet.
+The first command gets an Azure Traffic Manager profile by using the **Get-AzTrafficManagerProfile** cmdlet.
 The command stores the local profile in the $TrafficManagerProfile variable.
 The second command adds an expected status code range to the profile stored in $TrafficManagerProfile.
 The final command updates the profile in Traffic Manager to match the local value in $TrafficManagerProfile.